Inventory Controversy

 The Inventory Controversy (Querelle des Inventaires) refers to a series of incidents across France following the 1905 French law on the Separation of the Churches and the State.
 This law required the inventory of church property as part of preparations for transferring it to newly created religious associations.
 The law was enacted in the context of widespread Catholic opposition to the secularization policies of the Third French Republic.

 Background

 Since the 1801 Concordat, church properties were managed by public establishments such as fabric councils and seminaries.
-The 1905 law dissolved these establishments and transferred church buildings to religious associations.
+Article 4 of the 1905 law dissolved these establishments and transferred church buildings to religious associations.
 To implement the transfer, the law mandated an inventory of all church property.
 The decree of 29 December 1905 formalized this requirement, though it was perceived by many as a "prelude to confiscation."

 On January 2, 1906, a government circular instructed officials to open tabernacles during inventories, fueling outrage among Catholics.
 This directive was later clarified, but not before sparking protests.